vtalos/commit-count-analyzer/README.md

 # commit-count-analyzer
-Scripts to analyze the allocation of the number of commits in a GitHub repository for a specific period of time
+Python scripts to analyze the allocation of the number of commits in GitHub repositories for different periods of of time